 In Validations We Trust?
 The Impact of Imperfect Human Annotations as a Gold Standard on the Quality of Validation of Automated Content Analysis

-Automated text analysis methods have become increasingly popular for analyzing texts in the social sciences and in the field of political communication in particular, ranging from analyses of decades of newspaper coverage and parliamentary debates to millions of social media posts.
-Taking advantage of the fact that ever-growing quantities of text are readily available, while resources to analyze these are usually limited, research in the social sciences nowadays eagerly turns to automated approaches.
+Automated text analysis methods have become increasingly popular for analyzing texts in the field of political communication in particular, ranging from analyses of decades of newspaper coverage and parliamentary debates to millions of social media posts.
+Taking advantage of the fact that ever-growing quantities of text are readily available, while resources to analyze these are usually limited, research in the text-as-data nowadays eagerly turns to automated approaches.
 However, with the growing popularity of such “text-as-data” approaches, the issue of the validity of the results and hence the conclusions drawn from them becomes crucial.
 Blindly applying automated approaches without proper and careful validation may result in misleading or even plainly wrong findings: a principle famously illustrated by the phrase “garbage in, garbage out.”

 To arrive at valid results, text-as-data approaches depend on a proper triangulation of the applied techniques against some gold standard (Grimmer & Stewart, 2013).
 Typically this is done by using human inputs (“human coding” or “manual annotations”) as a benchmark.
 This is based on the assumption that humans’ understanding of texts (still) outperforms that of machines and that, if trained correctly, humans will make the most correct and valid classifications of texts.
 Human coded data is thus treated as a gold standard against which the performance of the computer is judged.
 Yet, “the quantities we seek to estimate from text […] are fundamentally unobservable” (Lowe & Benoit, 2013, p.
 299), and as documented in traditional content-analytic applications (Ennser-Jedenastik & Meyer, 2018; Hayes & Krippendorff, 2007; Krippendorff, 2004), human judgments are in fact no exception to this general rule.
 In this regard, ensuring an acceptable quality of manual coding (e.g., proper coder training and achieving an adequate level of intercoder reliability) in traditional manual content analysis is regarded as the standard practice in the field.
 However, as we will argue below, there has been a relative lack of parallel attention to ensuring an acceptable quality in human coding when such manual annotations are later utilized as a gold standard for the validation of automated procedures.
 When it comes to actual research practices, often the human-coded materials appear to be misused by not being properly evaluated and checked before being utilized as validation materials.
 Such practice, we argue, would greatly percolate additional errors unbeknown to researchers.
 Yet, the implications of using such imperfect human judgments as a benchmark in validating the results of automated procedures are, until today, insufficiently addressed.
 Accordingly, this study addresses both the actual practices of the usage and reporting of gold standards in automated procedures and the possible implications of different qualities of such material.
 Doing so it provides concrete benchmarks as to the desirable quality of “gold standards” produced by human annotations.